blchelle/crwn-ecommerce/README.md

 https://crwn-clothing-brock-chelle.herokuapp.com/

 ## Note 📝
-This projects was completed as a final project for the course "Complete React Developer in 2020 (w/ Redux, Hooks, GraphQL)" available on Udemy.
+This project was completed as a final project for the course "Complete React Developer in 2020 (w/ Redux, Hooks, GraphQL)" available on Udemy.
 I enrolled in this course to learn React and other complementary technologies.
 This project was an excellent way to solidify my understanding of the course material

 ## Key Features ✅
 * Browse a categorized gallery of clothing items